-Today, anyone with a Twitter account or a blog can call themselves an “expert” on any given subject, so rising above the noise to reach current and prospective clients with your message can be a challenge.
+In our social media dominated world of today, anyone with a Twitter account or a blog can call themselves an “expert” on any given subject.
+And that makes it tough to rise above the noise to reach current and prospective clients with your message.

 The first step in establishing true thought leadership is understanding that sharing is caring.
-Remember, your audience can conduct a search on any given topic and gain access to anything they need or want to know at no cost.
+Remember, your audience is probably capable of conducting a search on any given topic and gaining access to what they want to know at no cost.
 To get your message out to as many relevant groups as possible, you have to be willing to give some of your expert knowledge away—which can be a hard pill to swallow.

 Nevertheless, there are certainly ways to monetize your information sharing (you don’t have to provide full details for every strategy you personally employ in your work).
 But providing your target audience with useful information can help you get to know them better, establish your credibility, and build your online reputation.